 Not for treating diabetic ketoacidosis.

 Adults and Children:

 Give by SC inj once daily at same time each day into abdominal area, thigh, or deltoid; rotate inj sites.
-No pronounced peak, duration 24 hours or longer. <6yrs: not established. ≥6yrs: individualize; monitor and adjust as needed.
+No pronounced peak, duration over 24hrs. <6yrs: not established. ≥6yrs: individualize; monitor and adjust as needed.
 Type 1 diabetes: initially ⅓ of total daily insulin dose.
 Give remainder of the total dose as short- or rapid-acting, premeal insulin.
 Type 2 diabetes: Initially 0.2 Units/kg or up to 10 Units once daily.
 May need to adjust amount, timing of short- or rapid-acting insulins and doses of any antidiabetics.
 Switching from another insulin glargine 100 Units/mL product: initial Basaglar dose should be the same as previous insulin glargine 100 Units/mL dose.
 Switching from once-daily insulin glargine 300 Units/mL: initially 80% of the previous insulin glargine 300 Units/mL dose.
 Switching from an intermediate- or long-acting insulin regimen (other than insulin glargine 100 Units/mL): may need to change basal insulin dose; and adjust the amount, timing of the short-acting insulins and doses of any antidiabetics.
 Switching from twice-daily NPH: initially 80% of the previous total NPH dose.